masc-ucsc/docs/docs/pyrope/07-typesystem.md

 or use a default one from the xx directory.

 ```
-let a = import("prj1/file1")
+const a = import("prj1/file1")
-let b = import("file1")       // import xxx_fun from file1 in the local project
+const b = import("file1")       // import xxx_fun from file1 in the local project
-let c = import("file2")       // import the functions from local file2
+const c = import("file2")       // import the functions from local file2
-let d = import("prj2/file3")  // import the functions from project prj2 and file3
+const d = import("prj2/file3")  // import the functions from project prj2 and file3
 ```

 Many languages have a "using" or "import" or "include" command that includes